apache/flink-web/_posts/2020-02-03-apache-beam-how-beam-runs-on-top-of-flink.md

 <img src="{{ site.baseurl }}/img/blog/classic-flink-runner-beam.png" width="600px" alt="The Classic Flink Runner in Beam"/>
 </center>

-While Beam and Flink share very similar concepts there are enough differences that Beam pipeline cannot be translated 1:1 into a Flink program.
-In the following we will present the key differences:
+While Beam and Flink share very similar concepts, there are enough differences between the two frameworks that make Beam pipelines impossible to be translated 1:1 into a Flink program.
+In the following sections, we will present the key differences:

 ### Serializers vs Coders